jamesread/libAllure/README.md

 libAllure
 ==

-libAllure is a libraray I wrote to abstract-away concrete implementations of libraries that I use in a lot of PHP applications I write.
+libAllure is a library I wrote to abstract-away concrete implementations of libraries that I use in a lot of PHP applications I write.

 It's a mostly shim library, important functionality relies on well maintained, big libraries, with a possible exception from the session code which is custom.
 The library is in use by approximately 15+ applications that I know of, it's pretty portable, and you could swap out implementations quite easily if you don't like my choices.